New Zealand Police: Family Harm App

-Family Harm is an award-winning iOS app we designed with New Zealand Police to help tackle the single biggest social issue facing New Zealand today.
+Family Harm is an award-winning iOS app designed by Smudge and New Zealand Police to help tackle the single biggest social issue facing New Zealand today.
 Domestic violence contributes to approximately half of all violent crime in New Zealand and accounts for over 40% of frontline police time.

 The relationship between Smudge and New Zealand Police dates back to 2014, when we began designing an iOS app called OnDuty, which has since revolutionised the way New Zealand's frontline police collect, access and act on information in the field.
 Family Harm is an app within the OnDuty suite that became operational in mid-2018.

 Bronwyn Marshall, acting Superintendent Safer Whānau, describes the value the app has brought to the process: "The Family Harm app replaces a 13-page paper form, which took officers around 40 minutes to complete".
 With around 130,000 episodes of family harm occurring in New Zealand every calendar year, the app effectively banished more than 1.5 million pages of paperwork overnight.

 To better understand the needs of users, the Smudge team spent hundreds of hours shadowing frontline police across multiple towns and cities, and some of our team co-located to the Royal New Zealand Police College in Porirua.